pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT07/README.md

 - **Improves Public Transit Efficiency:** The system reduces delays, optimizes routes, and enhances reliability, encouraging more people to use public transportation.
 - **Encourages Community Involvement:** Volunteer-driven contributions and incentivized reporting foster community participation and accountability in maintaining the system.
 - **Enhancing Transparency and Trust:** Blockchain ensures immutable logs of volunteer efforts and NGO resource use, fostering trust among participants.
-- **Innovates Beyond Existing Solutions:** Combines IoT and blockchain to address gaps in decentralization, predictive analytics, and integration of informal transport modes.---
+- **Innovates Beyond Existing Solutions:** Combines IoT and blockchain to address gaps in decentralization, predictive analytics, and integration of informal transport modes.

+---

 ### Mapping the Project to Relevant Sustainable Development Goals (SDGs)
 | SDG                                      | Alignment                                                                                                                                                 |